CHF Canada has lobbied governments on behalf of co-op housing since 1968.

 These are just some of the things we have accomplished:

 - Ottawa announced in January 2013 it would adopt fair and reasonable penalties for federal co‑ops wishing to refinance, based on CHF Canada’s recommendation to the federal Special Committee on Co-operatives.
-The program expanded under subsequent governments and is helping financially healthy providers make significant capital repairs and extend the life of their buildings.
+These changes have been implemented and, as a result, CHF Canada has been able to help 55 co-ops (3,700 units) arrange for more than $200 million in new financing to address capital repairs and renovation needs, with more on the way.

 - In 2013, Ontario passed a law amending the co-op eviction process based on CHF Canada recommendations, making it fairer to both co-ops and their members.
 The new, modernized system is now in place and has received positive feedback from all parties.

 The Federal Community Housing Initiative is a lifeline for low-income households living in co-op and non-profit housing in many communities.
 This expansion of the Initiative will ensure that more low-income households in federally-administered co-op and non-profit housing can live affordably, bringing needed housing stability and security to those households, and the co-op and non-profit communities in which they live. - CHF Canada President Tina Stevens, April 2021

 - CHF Canada lobbied for federal and provincial programs that led to the development of more than 92,000 co-op homes in every province and territory.

 - The Agency for Co-operative Housing was incorporated after a 10-year national lobby by CHF Canada.
 The co-operative organization provides program administration for federally funded housing co-ops in BC, Alberta, Ontario and PEI.